immutable/imx-core-sdk-csharp/README.md

 * Getting started, see [Developer Docs](https://docs.x.immutable.com/docs/welcome/)
 * See the [API reference documentation](https://docs.x.immutable.com/reference) for more information on our API's.
-* Reference docs related to this (C# imx core) SDK can be found [here](https://docs.x.immutable.com/sdk-docs/core-sdk-csharp/overview) // Todo test link
+* Reference docs related to this (C# imx core) SDK can be found [here](https://docs.x.immutable.com/sdk-docs/core-sdk-csharp/overview)

 The following code snippets talk about how to get setup and use the various sections of the C# SDK for most common use cases.
 Any questions that are not covered here please reach out to team.
 See [Getting Help](#getting-help)